 The Department of Literatures, Cultures, and Languages offers two programs at the graduate level.
 The Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.) programs.
-Both the M.A. and the Ph.D. programs offer seven areas of concentration: Applied Linguistics and Discourse Studies, Comparative Literary and Cultural Studies, French and Francophone Studies, German Studies, Hebrew and Judaic Studies, Italian Literary and Cultural Studies, and Spanish Studies.
+Both the M.A. and the Ph.D. programs offer seven areas of concentration: Applied Linguistics and Discourse Studies, Comparative Literary and Cultural Studies, French and Francophone Studies, German Studies, Italian Literary and Cultural Studies, and Spanish Studies.
 The M.A. program prepares students for doctoral work in Literatures, Cultures, and Languages, and equips them to teach a range of languages and cultures in private and public schools.
 The Ph.D. program prepares students for college-level teaching and academic work in a number of fields within Literatures, Cultures, and Languages, as well as for a wide array of professional careers beyond the traditional academic pathway.

 Master of Arts Requirements